krishnakadiyala/NPAcourse/labs/Lab_03_Working_with_Strings.md

 ### Task 2 - Working with Strings Part 2

-As a network engineer, you'll often work with numbers in the form of IP Addresses, MAC addresses, Interface Numbers, etc., and you may need to validate the correct syntax of a user input parameter.
+As a network engineer, you'll often work with numbers in the form of IP Addresses, MAC addresses, Interface Numbers, etc., and you may need to validate the correct syntax of an user input parameter.
 As such, you may want to ensure the value entered is really a number.

 Let's say you need to parse the interface "Ethernet1/10" and want to ensure the interface has a number followed by a "/" followed by another number.